Analytic properties of Stretch maps and geodesic laminations: Introduction

+where $D=D_f$ is the pullback of the Levi-Civita connection on $f^{-1}(TN)$.
+We prove existence (cf. Theorem~\ref{thm:pdirichlet}) and uniqueness (cf. Corollary~\ref{cor:unique2}) for solutions of (\ref{intrel}).
+We end the section with a variational construction of the infinity-harmonic map.
+Here we show that as $p \rightarrow \infty$, the minimizers of $J_p$ converge to a best Lipschitz map.
+This is Theorem~\ref{thm:existence}. \

-In Section~\ref{sec3} we discuss the Noether currents obtained from the symmetry of the target.
-Here is where we construct the dual functions.
+In Section~\ref{sec3} we construct the dual functions.
+The dual functions arise from conservation laws associated with the symmetries of the target.
 Technically they have values in the dual of the Lie algebra, but since we constantly use the geometry coming from the indefinite invariant inner product, we will refer to them as Lie algebra valued.
-In \cite{daskal-uhlen1}, we found the dual function by inspection, but we found its Lie algebra valued counterpart in the present paper only by looking at the conserved quantities from the symmetries of the target.
+In \cite{daskal-uhlen1}, we found the dual function by inspection, but we found its Lie algebra valued counterpart in the present paper only by looking at the conserved quantities arising from the symmetries of the target via Noether's theorem.
 We describe the flat bundle structure needed to encode the local action of $SO(2,1)$ on $N$.
+This is $E=\tilde M \times_\rho \R^{2,1}$ where $\rho$ has image in the local isometries of $N$.
 The dual functions are only defined locally.
 We will study their global formulation in the sequel paper \cite{daskal-uhlen2}.
-The description of the closed 1-form needed to obtain them is Theorem~\ref{Prop:Elag-bund}.
+The description of the closed 1-form needed to obtain them is Theorem~\ref{Prop:Elag-bund} listed below: